Creation of the Funds

 The Board originally employed four contract investment managers to manage $40 million of the assets.
 The balance of $36.9 million was managed by the Department of Finance.
 In July 1971 the Board employed a professional staff investment manager and released two contract managers.
 In 1974 one of the remaining contract managers was released, and in 1978 the last remaining outside manager was released.
 The funds´ growth led the Board to hire two assistant investment managers.
 The first was funded and hired beginning July 1, 1986, and the second was funded and hired beginning June 6, 1994.

-From inception until 1998, the fund was allowed to invest only in high quality fixed income instruments.
-Passage of a 1968 constitutional amendment allowed the Legislature to establish much broader investment parameters for the fund.
+From the inception of the fund in 1968 until 1998, the fund was only allowed to invest in high quality fixed income instruments.
+Passage of a 1998 constitutional amendment allowed the Legislature to establish much broader investment parameters for the fund.
 The Board adopted a dynamic investment policy, as opposed to the previous ‘buy and hold’ philosophy, for managing the fixed income securities.
 This policy created a dramatic increase in income and capital gains for the funds’ beneficiaries.

 During the 1998 session, the Legislature made substantial changes to the endowment program.
 A package of bills was passed that requested a change to the Idaho Admissions Act, a Constitutional Amendment was placed on the November 1998 ballot for a vote of the electorate of the State, and major changes to the investment authority of the Endowment Fund Investment Board were enacted.
 These changes allow for a broader investment scope, including all assets that a prudent investor could consider and giving responsibility for determination of distributions to the beneficiaries to the Board of Land Commissioners, rather than simply paying all actual income.